nora-zajzon/CSE15LLab3/lab.md

 <br>`./1471-2091-2-9.txt:264:        non-hydrolyzable analog of ATP) complexed with VO 2+was
 `<br>`./1471-2199-3-7.txt:37:        stable complexes with non-hydrolyzable ApppA in which two `<br>`./1471-2164-3-18.txt:595:        presence of either Mg.ATP or a non-hydrolyzable ATP-analog`
 <br>Explanation: This option makes it easy to find the exact location of the pattern in the files in the working directory by displaying the line numbers as a prefix and the matched lines.  -G option interprets patterns as basic regular expressions, in this case "non-hydrolyzable".
+The --directories=recurse option specifies that the command should recurse into directories during its operation, searching for files in subdirectories as well.

 7. **Option: `-m NUM` and `-F`:**
 <br>Command Line for text file: `norazajzon@Noras-MacBook-Air-2 biomed % grep -m 3 -F 'soluble' 1471-2091-2-9.txt`